 11.3.5.4 Processing of a peer’s SAE Commit message

 If the scalar value is greater than zero (0) and less than the order, r , of the negotiated group, scalar validation succeeds; otherwise, it fails.
 Element validation depends on the type of group.
-For FFC groups, the element shall be an integer greater than one (1) and less than the prime number p , and the scalar operation of the element and the order of the group, r , shall equal one (1) modulo the prime number p .
-If either of these conditions does not hold, element validation fails; otherwise, it succeeds.
-For ECC groups, both the x- and ycoordinates of the element shall be non-negative integers less than the prime number p , and the two coordinates shall produce a valid point on the curve satisfying the group’s curve definition, not being equal to the “point at the infinity.”
-If either of those conditions does not hold, element validation fails; otherwise, element validation succeeds.
+For FFC groups,element validation is specified in 11.3.4.3.1 (FFC group definition). .
+For ECC groups, element validation is specified in 11.3.4.2.1 (ECC group definition).

 If either scalar validation or element validation fails, the STA shall reject the peer’s authentication.